 Thiamine deficiency can be due to:

-- Alcohol use disorder (most common); : inadequate intake, absorption, and hepatic storage of thiamine
+- Chronic heavy alcohol use (most common); : due to inadequate intake, absorption, and hepatic storage of thiamine

 - Inadequate intake